TalMizrahii/Multithreaded-News-System/README.md

 The system directory contains folders for each component, with corresponding .c and .h files that provide the implementation and necessary functions for each component.

+ I have thoroughly tested the Multi-Threaded News System for memory leaks and errors using [Valgrind](https://en.wikipedia.org/wiki/Valgrind), a powerful tool for detecting memory management issues.
+The extensive testing process involved running the system with different scenarios and input data to ensure its stability and reliability.

 Overall, the implementation follows a modular and concurrent design, allowing the system to efficiently process news stories and display them on the screen.

 ### Execution